 There are a number of dangerous and unpleasant side effects you can expect from using hydrocodone:

 - Depressant activity.
-Opiates work in the central nervous system as a depressant.
-Depressants are known to slow down the heart rate, the breathing rate, and the brain activity of the user.
+Opioids work in the central nervous system to elicit depressant effects.
+Depressants are known to slow down heart rate, breathing rate, and brain activity of the user.
 The severity of respiratory depression experienced depends on the amount of drugs used.

 - Decreased sex drive and appetite.
 Side effects from opiates can also include a reduction in sex drive and appetite.